1509 Constantinople earthquake

-The 1509 Constantinople earthquake or historically Kıyamet-i Suğra ('Minor Judgment Day') occurred in the Sea of Marmara on 10 September 1509 at about 10 p.m.
-The earthquake had an estimated magnitude of 7.2 ± 0.3 on the surface wave magnitude scale.
-A tsunami and forty-five days of aftershocks followed the earthquake.
-The death toll of this earthquake is poorly known, with estimates in the range of 1,000 to 13,000.
+The 1509 Constantinople earthquake, or historically Kıyamet-i Suğra ('Minor Judgment Day'), occurred in the Sea of Marmara on 10 September 1509 at about 22:00.
+The earthquake had an estimated magnitude of 7.2 ± 0.3 on the surface-wave magnitude scale.
+A tsunami and 45 days of aftershocks followed the earthquake.
+The exact death toll of this earthquake is unknown; estimates range between 1,000 and 13,000.

 Background

 The Sea of Marmara is a pull-apart basin formed at a releasing bend in the North Anatolian Fault, a right-lateral strike-slip fault.
-This local zone of extension occurs where this transform boundary between the Anatolian Plate and the Eurasian Plate steps northwards to the west of Izmit from the Izmit Fault to the Ganos Fault.
+This local zone of extension occurs where this transform boundary between the Anatolian plate and the Eurasian plate steps northwards to the west of Izmit from the Izmit Fault to the Ganos Fault.
 The pattern of faults within the Sea of Marmara basin is complex but near Istanbul there is a single main fault segment with a sharp bend.
 To the west, the fault trends west–east and is pure strike-slip in type.
 To the east, the fault is NW-SE trending and shows evidence of both normal and strike-slip motion.
-Movement on this fault, which bounds the Çınarcık Basin, was the most likely cause of the 1509 event.
+Major shocks occurred at half-hour intervals and were violent and protracted in nature, forcing residents to seek refuge in open parks and squares.
+Aftershocks were said to have continued for 18 days without causing any further damage but delayed reconstruction in some areas.

+A tsunami is mentioned in some sources with a run-up of greater than 6.0 m, but discounted in others.
+The waves that surpassed the walls of the city and the Genoese Walls penetrated into the settlements.
+Especially in the Galata region, many houses were flooded.
+Seismologists and geologists believe that the tsunami observed in the Sea of Marmara was not only related to the earthquake, but also caused by seafloor landslides triggered by the earthquake.
+A turbidite bed whose deposition matches the date of the earthquake has been recognised in the Çınarcık Basin.

+Reports were sent to the capital that the earthquake caused damage even in Edirne, Çorlu, Gallipoli and Dimetoka, which were part of the Rumelia Province of the Empire.